binaryage/env-config/readme.md

 This is a Clojure(Script) library for enabling easy and consistent config map overrides via environment variables.

-This is useful for library authors who want to add some flexibility how they libraries can be configured.
+This is useful for library authors who want to add some flexibility how their libraries can be configured.

 ## Intro